Duathlon Training Plan

 Duathlon, Triathlon programs and 5k plans aggregated from all over the net.

 These are mostly other people’s plans shown below, I’ve added quick comments against some of them as the quality and detail varies somewhat as does the athletic level to which they are appropriate.

-If you want a personalised plan drop me a line: http://the5krunner.com/personalised-coaching/ .
-The benefits of a personalised plan, which will not follow the same plan as the ones below, will include: appropriate to Team GB Age Group Qualification; appropriate to common 5k goals sub20/sub19; precisely tailored sessions for your current state of fitness; monitoring of performance and fatigue; weekly changes and re-setting; the chance to ask lots of questions.
+If you want a personalised plan drop me a line: https://the5krunner.com/personalised-coaching/.
+The benefits of a personalised plan, which will be precisely tailored to your circumstances, will include: appropriate to National Age Group Qualification (triathlon/duathlon); appropriate to common 5k goals sub21/sub20/sub19; precisely tailored sessions for your current state of fitness; monitoring of performance and fatigue; weekly changes and re-setting; the ability to get quick answers to questions.

 Plan 1: Here is a “standard distance” 12 week Duathlon Training Plan which I used to kind of follow when I started out, it’s OK: <12 week duathlon training plan>